Pylons/pyramid/docs/narr/hooks.rst

 this resource url factory to be found.
 If the ``resource_iface`` argument is omitted, this resource url adapter will be used for *all* resources.

-The API that must be implemented by your a class that provides :class:`~pyramid.interfaces.IResourceURL` is as follows:
+The API that must be implemented by a class that provides :class:`~pyramid.interfaces.IResourceURL` is as follows:

 .. code-block:: python